-examples featuring soundtracks which I composed, performed, arranged, engineered, mixed, edited.
-For many of the following videos I also did the final overall sound mixdown and mastering.
+Soundtracks which I composed, performed, arranged, engineered, mixed, edited.
+For a few of the following videos I also did the final sound mixdown and mastering.

 Coalesse furniture brand video produced by Tolleson Design.
 2012